Statement On Racial Equity

-These past several months have challenged us all —as individuals, as groups, and as a country.
-To be sure, the coronavirus pandemic has turned our world upside down and taken the lives of so many.
-But we’re facing another disease that takes a selective toll that can no longer be ignored: the senseless and repeated murders of unarmed Black people by police and the well-documented brute force used by law enforcement, as we’ve witnessed with the recent protests.
+Events over the past year have challenged us all —as individuals, as groups, and as a country.
+To be sure, the coronavirus pandemic turned our world upside down and continues to take the lives of so many.
+But we face another disease that takes a selective toll that can no longer be ignored: the senseless and repeated murders of unarmed Black people by police and the well-documented brute force used by law enforcement, as we’ve witnessed with the recent protests.

 These actions and behaviors are rooted in racism and have been in plain sight for decades.
 Too many of us, including we at RunningBrooke, haven’t paid close enough attention to them.
 That’s because we didn’t recognize the role we played in allowing these issues to persist.
 We haven’t been as knowledgeable about or sensitive to racial justice issues as we should be.
 We are sorry.
 We can, and we will, do better.

 Our mission at RunningBrooke is simple: to get kids physically active to spark happier, healthier, learning-ready students, whether at home or in the classroom.
-While all children can benefit from the work we do, the need is greater for some children.
+While all children can benefit from the work we do, the need is greater for many who are underserved and .
 And we’re committed to addressing that discrepancy.

 Our first steps: